-Former F1 driver Brett Lunger, who turns 75 today, is pictured here hitching a ride back to the paddock at the Nürburgring in 1976 along with his partly destroyed Surtees.
+Former F1 driver Brett Lunger, who turns 77 on this day, is pictured here hitching a ride back to the paddock at the Nürburgring in 1976 along with his partly destroyed Surtees.

 The shot depicts perhaps the most defining episode in Lunger's career.

 In many ways, he was one of the very last of the traditional-style Formula 1 privateers, and part of a rare breed of American drivers who raced full-time in Formula 1.